RedisLabs/redislabs-docs/content/rc/accounts/user-profile.md

 - The *User details* section includes basic information about your account, including _Name_, _Job title_, _Email_, and the date the account was created.  _Name_ and _Job title_ can be edited; the other settings are read-only.

-- The *Password* lets you change the password for for accounts created and managed by Redis Cloud.
+- The *Password* section lets you change the password for accounts created and managed by Redis Cloud.

     If you're using single sign-on, you cannot change the password using the *User Profile* screen.
 Such accounts are managed by an identity provider (IdP).
-For help changing (or revoering) the passwords on these accounts, consult your identity provider docs.
+For help changing (or recovering) the passwords for these accounts, consult your identity provider docs.

 - The **Multi-factor authentication (MFA)** section lets you manage MFA settings for the current user account.

-    When you activate a mobile device, you can use SMS MFA to as a second authentication factor.
+    When you activate a mobile device, you can use SMS MFA as a second authentication factor.

     To use an authentication app as the factor, you need to activate a mobile device and then use that device to enable the app.